Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2025-01-13 Week 1 Talk Slides.md

 include_on_search : false
 ---

-The slides for Dr Gareth Tracey'c talk, *Finite Group Theory: The major problems, and why we care*, can be found at the link below:
+The slides for Dr Gareth Tracey's talk, *Finite Group Theory: The major problems, and why we care*, can be found at the link below:

 # [Finite Group Theory slides](<../Term 1 Week 10 - On the Embeddedness of Minimal Surfaces.pdf>)

-See <a href="/cheatsheets">here</a> for some help with markdown/kramdown.